opositatest/design-tokens/README.md

 Draft fields must be filled with this template:
 * Release title: vX.Y.Z, the version commited on the package.json, with an initial *v* character
+* Choose a tag: Leave empty, because tag is not created yet
+* Target: When the PR is merged, we will always work on *main* branch, so leave this field with main branch selected
 * Describe the release: Here you will enum all changes divided in three types *Added, Updated and Removed*

   Template for description: